This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Fabrication Theory | Argues that resurrection accounts were fabricated for early Christian propaganda, citing inconsistencies. |

-Lack of Physical Evidence | Questions the absence of tangible evidence, suggesting a weakness in the credibility of the resurrection. |
+Lack of Physical Evidence | Questions the absence of Jesus’ body and argues that if the resurrection occurred, there should be evidence. |

 The Impact of the Resurrection on Early Christianity